Editor’s note: This article was originally published on March 13, 2023 and has since been updated as of April 11, 2023.

 4. Invest in Cyber Security Training for Employees

 Data security incidents commonly involve human error through access control, misconfigurations or simple errors.
-Employees represent a weak point in your cybersecurity from compromised credentials.
 It’s important to train your employees to identify and respond to cyberattacks in their various forms, including malware, phishing emails, and denial-of-service (DoS) attacks.

 Proper training can reduce the risk of breaches that occur from human error, so focus on establishing strict policies and procedures around cybersecurity.
 Train your employees on cloud-specific security tools, network behaviors, and perhaps most importantly, what to do in the event of a security incident.

 Nothing is foolproof, but training ensures your employees are aware of the possible risks, exercise caution in their interactions, and know how to identify and report suspicious activities to mitigate the damage.
 As a result, you’ll not only enjoy some additional peace of mind but also potentially reduced costs related to data breaches.

 Employees who leave your organization can expose risk in your storage, systems, customer information, data and intellectual properties if they still have access.
 Though often overlooked, ensuring that departing employees no longer have privileges for your data and applications is a crucial aspect of cybersecurity.

 Through performing their job duties, employees have access to a variety of sensitive cloud applications and data, so you need a systematic off-boarding process to revoke access.

 6. Encryption of Data in Motion and At Rest

 Data encryption is a simple method to protect your data and limit the damage that an attacker can do in the case of a breach.
 It turns data into ciphertext, making it appear random.